karinatimm/slack-chat-react-app/README.md

-# Hexlet Slack Chat
+# Slack Chat

 ### Project Description

-Hexlet Slack Chat is a simplified version of Slack Chat, a real-time messaging application.
+Slack Chat is a simplified clone of Slack — a real-time messaging application.
 This project showcases various features typical of a modern chat application, including web socket communication, REST API interactions, and state management with React and Redux.
 Additionally, it implements client-side routing, user authentication and authorization, and more.
 Feel free to explore the deployed application and provide feedback or suggestions for improvement.

 ### Features